zulip/zulip/README.dev.md

 You can confirm this by looking at the command prompt, which starts with `(zulip-venv)`.

-Next, start the web server:
+Next, start the Zulip server:

 ```
 (zulip-venv)vagrant@vagrant-ubuntu-trusty-64:~ $